veres-one/docs.veres.one/docs/network/governance.md

 ## Node Checks and Balances

-People and organizations run Nodes which are compliant with the open standards that are implemented by the Veres One Software.
+People and organizations run Nodes which are compliant with the open standards implemented by the Veres One Software.
 The software itself has checks and balances built in, such as Proof of Work or Accelerator throttling to limit Denial of Service attacks, so that no single Node may operate in a way that is disruptively harmful to the Network.